-It is important to ask the right questions when interviewing a language interpretation services company.
-This article will list 10 industry-specific questions you should always ask when interviewing a language service provider (LSP).
+When interviewing a language interpretation service company, it is essential to ask the right questions.
+This article will list ten industry-specific questions you should always ask when interviewing a language service provider (LSP).

 1. How do you ensure your interpreters provide quality interpretation services?